Helena van der Kraan: The Bear and Teddy project

-In her youth Helena van der Kraan had a special relation her teddy bear, which at young age she had named Bebbeba.
+In her youth Helena van der Kraan had a special relation with her teddy bear, which at young age she had named Bebbeba.
 She left him behind when she fled, but was reunited later on.

 Later on in life she started photographing teddy bears similar to the way she had portrayed people.
 Over the years she photographed over two hundred teddy bears, who sometimes "appear proud and self-assured, sometimes fearful and melancholy, but they are always dignified."
 The teddy bears were often portrayed naked, sometimes wearing a worn jacket.